weygoldt/deep_peak_sieve/README.md

 ### Short-Term

-- [ ] [Alex] Use the `get_file_list` function to get the wav files and raise error if returned list is nested to prevent opening too many files at once (otherwise this crashes the `wavefile` library that the `AudioLoader` uses as backend)
 - [ ] [Patrick] Add logging to the dash application
 - [ ] [Alex] Seperate the dash callbacks to the ui folder
 - [ ] [Patrick] Build a decomposer base class for umap/VAE/PCA...